Is Wordfence not sending email from your website?

 Head to the Settings page and then click the Email Log tab.

-From here, enable Email Log and Log Email Content.
+From here, turn on the options to Enable Log and Log Email Content.

 Now you can track the alerts Wordfence is sending and open the emails in WordPress.
 Check out our guide to using the WordPress email log for more details.

 Once you’ve read your Wordfence alerts, you can easily delete the logs if you don’t want to retain them after reading them.

 This can help you to track Wordfence problems right from your WordPress dashboard.

 Next, Secure Your File Upload Forms